jack-thomas/recipes.jackthomas.io/_posts/2024-11-20-golden-delicious.md

 ## Sources

 This is a twist on the [Gold Rush](/gold-rush.html) - which itself is a twist on the [Bee's Knees](/bees-knees.html) - that Casey and I came up with when we were trying to figure out a way to use up some extra apples.

+## Comments

+#### 2024-12-03 (Jack)

+We've made this so many times that we've literally gone through three bottles of Angel's Envy making these.
+It's a great cocktail!